On the local limit theorems for lower psi-mixing Markov chains: Relation to mixing coefficients

 The class of $\psi^{\prime}-$mixing Markov chains is strictly larger that the class of $\psi-$mixing.
 To see this we mention that the $\psi-$mixing coefficient is defined in the following way.
 For any two sigma algebras $\mathcal{A}$ and $\mathcal{B}$, define the $\psi-$mixing coefficient by

 It is well-known that

 where

-For a sequence $(\xi_{k})_{k\geq1}$ of random variables $\psi_{k}=\sup _{m\geq1}\psi(\mathcal{F}_{1}^{m},\mathcal{F}_{k+m}^{k+m})\ $and in the Markovian case $\psi_{k}=\sup_{m\geq1}\psi(\sigma(\xi_{m}),\sigma(\xi _{k+m})).$ Note that $\psi_{1}<1$ implies $\psi_{1}^{\prime}>0$.
+For a sequence $(\xi_{k})_{k\geq0}$ of random variables $\psi_{k}=\sup _{m\geq0}\psi(\mathcal{F}_{0}^{m},\mathcal{F}_{k+m}^{k+m})\ $and in the Markovian case $\psi_{k}=\sup_{m\geq0}\psi(\sigma(\xi_{m}),\sigma(\xi _{k+m})).$ Note that $\psi_{1}<1$ implies $\psi_{1}^{\prime}>0$.
 Therefore all our results also hold for $\psi-$mixing Markov chains with $\psi_{1}<1.$

-Furthermore the $\psi-$mixing class of Markov chains is strictly smaller than $\psi^{\prime}-$mixing (see example Remark 1.5 in Bradley, 2007 and Example 1).
-Therefore, clearly, the conclusions of our results also holds for smaller class of $\psi-$mixing Markov chains with $\psi_{1}<1$.
+Furthermore, the class of $\psi$-mixing Markov chains is strictly smaller than the class of $\psi^{\prime}$-mixing Markov chains (see for example Remark 1.5 in Bradley, 1997, and Example 1 above).
+Therefore, clearly, the conclusions of our results also hold for the smaller class of $\psi$-mixing Markov chains with $\psi_{1}<1$.